 The crazy yet fascinating world of the beauty industry never stops spinning, so let’s get the best out of it.
-Because hair extensions are still considered something extra, we decided to ask an expert all the tricky questions.
+Because there are so many types of hair extensions and they are still considered something extra, we decided to ask an expert all the tricky questions.
 Meet Jessi Gish, hair extension company and salon owner from Utah.
 She’s been helping clients by creating Rapunzel-like hair for more than five years now.
 Keep reading to discover how extensions can change your look, even if you prefer shorter length!

 Jessi: Tape-ins and hand-tied beaded wefts are both huge in the hair industry right now, and for good reason.
 They’re both great methods.
 I don’t have a “favorite” as the extension world has so much to offer, and there’s a reason there are so many different methods out there.
 No two heads are the same, and every client is going to require something different.
 I know this from experience, over the last five years of doing hair and extensions specifically.
 I’ve found that it’s best to offer a few different methods so that you can cater to an abundance of clients.

 Jessi: We usually have a 10- to 15-minute consultation where I ask questions about their hair type, lifestyle, hair-care routine, etc. After we’ve decided the best method for their hair, we color match and install.
 After installation comes blending and styling, which is the best part because the client gets to see the finished result of their new hair!
 Each client goes home with a hair-care sheet that tells them how to take care of their new investment.

 Jessi: If you’re going for length, collarbone is the preferred length to work from.
 But what I love about extensions and how far they have come is that there are now options for even shorter hair.
 I use tape-ins to add fullness or fill in gaps as clients grow their hair out.